 Tests and diagnosisBy Mayo Clinic staff

 Severe pain following a tooth extraction is often enough for your dentist or oral surgeon to suspect dry socket.
 Your dentist or oral surgeon also will ask about any other symptoms and examine your mouth.
 He or she will check to see if you have a blood clot in your tooth socket and whether you have exposed bone.

-- Benko P. Emergency dental procedures.
-In: Roberts J, et al., eds.
-Clinical Procedures in Emergency Medicine.
+- Roberts JR, et al. Clinical Procedures in Emergency Medicine.
 5th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2009. http://www.mdconsult.com/das/book/body/214478851-3/0/2083/0.html.
-Accessed Aug.
-13, 2010.
+Philadelphia, Pa.: Saunders Elsevier; 2010. http://www.mdconsult.com/das/book/body/202633129-4/0/2083/0.html#.
+Accessed May 27, 2013.

 - Cardoso CL, et al. Clinical concepts of dry socket.
 Journal of Oral and Maxillofacial Surgery.
 2010;68:1922.

 - Dodson T. Prevention and treatment of dry socket.
 Evidence-Based Dentistry.
 2013;14:13.

 - Preparing for third molar removal.
 NIH Clinical Center.
 National Institutes of Health. http://www.cc.nih.gov/ccc/patient_education/tests_procedures.html.
 Accessed May 27, 2013.

 - Daly B, et al. Local interventions for the management of alveolar osteitis (dry socket).
 Cochrane Database of Systematic Reviews. http://onlinelibrary.wiley.com/doi/10.1002/14651858.CD006968.pub2/abstract.
 Accessed May 27, 2013.

 - Fenton DA, et al. Perioperative strategies for third molar surgery.
 Atlas of the Oral and Maxillofacial Surgery Clinics of North America.
 2012;20:25.